 On May 30, 2005 the Corporation issued 23,370,832 Homburg Invest Class A Shares.
 These shares were issued to the sellers of the Dutch/German portfolio as part consideration for this portfolio.
 From these shares 30% had a lock up period of 90 days, for the remaining 70% the Corporation agreed with the holders of these shares (being a group of European investors) to a lock up period of 3 years, whereby the Corporation has the right to release the lock up on these shares, after the lock up period pursuant to Toronto Stock Exchange regulation has been expired.
 After an early release, currently 1,000,000 Homburg Invest Class A Shares are subject to a lock-up.
-Releasing the lock-up on the remaining Homburg Invest Class A Shares will result in a larger number of tradable Homburg Invest Class A Shares as a result of expiring lock-up periods could adversely affect the price of the Homburg Invest Class A Shares.
+Releasing the lock-up on the remaining Homburg Invest Class A Shares will result in a larger number of tradable Homburg Invest Class A Shares.
+Any free-fall of Homburg Invest Class A Shares as a result of expiring lock-up periods could adversely affect the price of the Homburg Invest Class A Shares.